rschristopher/rschristopher.github.io/src/saving/index.md

 In fact, I'd recommend to start with skepticism and keep in mind the following maxim,

-!!! info "*The more one learns about Bitcoin, the more of a supporter one becomes.*"
+!!! info "*The more one learns about Bitcoin, the more one supports Bitcoin.*"

 Here is an overview of the levels along with a rough guide on the amount of wealth